Shivaji College

 Shivaji College is a constituent college of the University of Delhi.
 It offers degrees in various subjects at both undergraduate and postgraduate levels.

 History

-Shivaji College was established in 1961 in New Delhi by the Hon'ble Dr Panjabrao Deshmukh, The college was established to provide education in what was a largely rural area.
+Shivaji College was established in 1961 in New Delhi by the Dr Panjabrao Deshmukh, The college was established to provide education in what was a largely rural area.

 This college infrastructure includes a library, over 78,000 books, and e-journals and e-books through the Delhi University Library System (DULS).

 Academics

 Academic programmes

 Within the constraints of prescribed syllabi, this college attempts to offer an eclectic selection, a range of options for students.